SwethaMuralidharan/Airbnb-FrontEnd/README.md

 #### Installation and SetUp Steps

-* Git clone this repo.

-* Run the following commands.
+* Git clone this repo and run the following commands.

 * npm init